My my, these are very VERY interesting times.

 When I first started this job, there was a general understanding that we would never be able to work from home under any circumstances.
 One of my coworkers got chewed out by our supervisor because she kept bringing it up.

-So, the fact that we are now submitting paperwork to begin telework lets me know that I probably need to prepare to embrace for much more home time.
+So, the fact that we are now submitting paperwork to begin telework lets me know that I probably need to prepare for much more home time.

 And I know that it’s not just me.